Foysalofficial/pdf-viewer-android/README.md

 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 15 (Android 4.0) and higher.
 Licensed under Apache License 2.0.

-## What's new in 3.2.0-beta.1?
-* Merge PR #714 with optimized page load
-* Merge PR #776 with fix for max & min zoom level
-* Merge PR #722 with fix for showing right position when view size changed
-* Merge PR #703 with fix for too many threads
-* Merge PR #702 with fix for memory leak
-* Merge PR #689 with possibility to disable long click
-* Merge PR #628 with fix for hiding scroll handle
-* Merge PR #627 with `fitEachPage` option
-* Merge PR #638 and #406 with fixed NPE
-* Merge PR #780 with README fix
-* Update compile SDK and support library to 28
-* Update Gradle and Gradle Plugin

-## Changes in 3.0 API
-* Replaced `Contants.PRELOAD_COUNT` with `PRELOAD_OFFSET`
-* Removed `PDFView#fitToWidth()` (variant without arguments)
-* Removed `Configurator#invalidPageColor(int)` method as invalid pages are not rendered
-* Removed page size parameters from `OnRenderListener#onInitiallyRendered(int)` method, as document may have different page sizes
-* Removed `PDFView#setSwipeVertical()` method

 ## Installation

 Add to _build.gradle_:

 `implementation 'com.github.Foysalofficial:pdf-viewer-android:2.0'`

-or if you want to use more stable version:

-`implementation 'com.github.barteksc:android-pdf-viewer:2.8.2'`

 Library is available in jcenter repository, probably it'll be in Maven Central soon.